Pocket catheters are one of the most talked about types of intermittent urinary catheters these days!

 Many of the intermittent catheters we carry are of such high quality that you can roll it or curve the packaging inside your pocket without kinking the tube itself or damaging the catheter.

-The Glide was designed based on actual feedback from real users of catheters, and it's a great option for people who want a discreet and efficient catheterization experience.
+The Glide was designed based on feedback from real users of catheters, and it’s a great option for people who want a discreet cathing experience with less mess.

 Take a look at more great options in our catheter showcase today!

-We'll be glad to help you find an intermittent catheter that may best fit your individual preferences, and we also verify your insurance for you to determine how and if these products are covered on your policy.
+We’ll be glad to help you find an intermittent catheter to fit your individual preferences.
+We also verify your insurance for you to determine how and if these products are covered on your policy.